wp-plugins/thinktwit/readme.txt

 Tested up to: 3.1.2
 Stable tag: trunk

 A sidebar widget that outputs Twitter tweets.
-It is highly customisable and, unlike other plugins, allows output from multiple Twitter users.
+It is highly customisable and, unlike most other plugins, allows output from multiple Twitter users.

 == Description ==